-Besides extending partitions, you can also delete, shrink partition using Disk Management:
+Besides extending partitions, you can also delete or shrink partition using Disk Management:

-- To shrink partition: Right-click target partition and select "Shrink Volume" > Follow onscreen guideline to finish.
+- To shrink partition: Right-click the target partition and select "Shrink Volume" > Follow the onscreen guidelines to finish.

-- To change partition drive letter: Right-click target partition and select "Change Drive Letter and Paths..." > Follow onscreen guideline to finish.
+- To change the partition drive letter: Right-click the target partition and select "Change Drive Letter and Paths..." > Follow the onscreen guidelines to finish.

 - Free to manage partition.